Quebec Immigration: How to Immigrate to Quebec as a Skilled Worker

 - Overview of Quebec Immigration

 - Frequently Asked Questions

-- Contact Campbell Cohen for Assistance
+- Contact Cohen Immigration Law for Assistance

 Immigration is an area of shared federal-provincial jurisdiction in Canada.
 The Constitution states that the federal government has more immigration authority than the provinces.
 As such, the federal government has played the lead role in welcoming and settling immigrants throughout Canada's history.

 Quebec, however, has more immigration authority than any other province.
 Quebec became more active in Canada's immigration system when it launched its own immigration ministry in 1968.
 At that time, Quebec recognized that welcoming more immigrants was key to maintaining its strong Francophone character.

 Since then, the province has gradually obtained more immigration authority from the federal government.
 Today, it is responsible for selecting all skilled workers that wish to immigrate to Quebec.
 The federal government is responsible for admitting these immigrants.

 In step one, Quebec selects immigrants according to its own criteria and procedures.
 If you are selected by Quebec, you and your accompanying family will receive a Certificat de sélection du Québec (CSQ).
 This document is issued by the Ministère de l'Immigration, de la Francisation et de l’Intégration du Québec and you can obtain it by applying for one of Quebec’s immigration programs.